Reranking Passages with Coarse-to-Fine Neural Retriever Enhanced by List-Context Information: Approach

-{\bf Static attention.} To capture and compose the context semantics from the answer list, our model uses an attention mechanism \cite{parikh2016decomposable,yang2016hierarchical} which achieves the best performance in different alternatives to obtain the list-context representation.
-Our model extracts informative passages and aggregates their representations to form the list-context representation $V_l$.
+To capture and compose the context semantics from the answer list, our model uses an attention mechanism \cite{parikh2016decomposable,yang2016hierarchical} which achieves the best performance in different alternatives to obtain the list-context representation.
+This method extracts informative passages and aggregates their representations to form the list-context representation $V_l$.
 This method first measures the weight of each passage in the list context.

 where $C_l \in \mathbb{R}^d$ is the context vector that can be jointly trained.
 Then, this model computes the normalized weight of each passage through a softmax function and aggregates these representations.